bt3gl/building_blog/content/csaw-ctf-2014-forensics-200-obscurity.md

 ## Analyzing the ID and the Streams in a PDF File

 Let's suppose we had no clue that the flag would just be a text in the file.
 In this case, we would want to examine the file's structure.
-For this task we use the [PDF Tool] suite, which is written in Python.
+For this task, we use the [PDF Tool] suite, which is written in Python.

 #### pdfid

 We start with *pdfid.py*, which parses the PDF  looking for certain keywords.
 We download and unzip that script, and then we make it an executable:

 ```sh
 $ unzip pdfid_v0_1_2.zip